Back to all posts

 While massage is generally safe, there are times when it’s best to wait.
 If you have a fever, a contagious illness, or an active skin infection, you should reschedule your appointment.
 It’s also crucial to be cautious if you have certain medical conditions, such as blood clots, severe osteoporosis, or a recent surgery.
 While serious side effects are rare, they are sometimes linked to very intense pressure on individuals with higher risk factors.
 If you have a serious health condition, it’s always smart to check with your doctor before booking a massage.
 Your safety comes first.

-How to Communicate with Your Therapist
+Communicating Your Needs to Your Therapist

 Think of your massage therapist as your partner in wellness—and good partnership requires communication!
 Don’t be shy about speaking up before and during your session.
 Your therapist wants to know your preferences.
 Is the pressure too much or not enough?
 Is there a particular area that needs more attention or one you’d like them to avoid?
 Our team of therapists is here to customize the experience for you.
 A simple “Could you use a little more pressure there?” or “That spot is a bit tender today” is all it takes to ensure you leave feeling your absolute best.

-What to Expect from a Professional Therapist
+What to Expect from a Professional Session

 When you walk into a professional massage studio, you should feel safe and respected.
 Your session will begin with a brief conversation about your health history and goals.
 This is your time to mention any pain, injuries, or areas of focus.
 You will be given privacy to undress to your comfort level and get situated on the massage table under a sheet or blanket.
 Throughout the massage, only the area being worked on will be undraped.
 A professional therapist will check in on your comfort, creating a therapeutic experience that feels both effective and secure.